 Frank's research interests include evidence-based medicine, health economics, medicines management in older people, and secondary analysis of routinely collected data.
 His doctoral research focused on potentially inappropriate prescribing in middle-aged and older people in primary care and used quantitative and economic modelling methods to assess its impact on patient and cost outcomes.
 As a postdoctoral researcher, Frank's current work addresses variation in prescribing, medications management and safety, and deprescribing in older patients.
-He was awarded a James M. Flaherty Research Scholarship from the Irish Canadian University Federation to develop this research further and will be visiting the University of Ottawa and McMaster University in April and May 2017.
-He is also a Visiting Research Fellow at The Irish Longitudinal Study on Ageing (TILDA).
-Prior research experience includes evaluation of a pharmacy-based smoking cessation programme and organisational change management applied to pharmacist vaccination service training.
+He was awarded a James M. Flaherty Research Scholarship from the Irish Canadian University Federation to develop this research further and visited the University of Ottawa and McMaster University in April and May 2017.
+He was also a visiting research at the Centre for Evidence Based Medicine at the University of Oxford (October-November 2018 and April 2019).
+He is a Visiting Research Fellow at The Irish Longitudinal Study on Ageing (TILDA) where he chairs the Medications Working Group.

 Frank has previous experience of teaching and assessment of RCSI School of Pharmacy students on the topic of community pharmacy practice and minor ailments.
 He holds an honorary lecturership at the School of Pharmacy and the HRB Centre for Primary Care Research and currently lectures on the Short Course in Health Research Methods and delivers teaching on medicines management in older people to pharmacy, physiotherapy and interprofessional education groups.
 He also acts as an OSCE (Objective Structured Clinical Examination) assessor for medical students in their GP module and for pharmacy interns as part of the Professional Registration Examination.